wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 <pre>
 * NEW - Export Chat Transcript from the chat interface
 * NEW - Auto login with your own users base (API)
+* NEW - Control the side of the floating icon

 * Upload Images from your mobile device
 * Take photos from your mobile version